 The region where the pancake is made is one of the biggest factors that influences how it is made.
 All pancakes are basically the same ingredients flour, sugar, baking soda, and water.
 Any more ingredients are then added just based on the particular variation.
 Depending on the region there might be a different kind of flour used for the batter.

 Archaeological evidence suggests that varieties of pancakes are probably the earliest and most widespread types of cereal food eaten in prehistoric societies whereby dry carbohydrate-rich seed flours mixed with the available protein-rich liquids, usually milk and eggs, were baked on hot stones or in shallow earthenware pots over an open fire to form a nutritious and highly palatable foodstuff.

 Some cultures would use pancakes as a way to use up items around the house before a fasting period.
 Other cultures used ingredients they had more readily available such as potatoes.
-The crepe is a very popular style of pancake that is of a French origin.
+The crepe is a very popular style of pancake that is of French origin.
 Wherever you go in the world you are likely to find a new variation of the pancake.
 They all have their own history and all make up the history of the pancake.

 Any way you look at the pancake can be viewed as one of the universal breakfast foods.
 Although, it’s not always eaten just for breakfast.
 Pancakes work for any meal that you want.

 Don’t you just wish you knew how to make pancakes colorful?

 I did.
 So I searched around the net for many minutes/hours/days until I found this great step by step guide which I’ve provided below:

 With the use of water added premade pancake mix and some food coloring, you can bring your traditional breakfast to life.
 Rainbow-colored pancakes can be made into virtually any color in the rainbow by mixing food colorings and using a little vigor and creativity.